tacticdata/zh/b4387/manual01.md

+We are in changing time, either we like or dislike, we know the reason is internet.
+The digital in business is unavoideable.
+Hereafter we provide a low cost digital business solution,

+On first part, we will introduce how to built these

 #### Digital Overview

 Digital is a term related to inetrnet in business practices, big company has different approaches with small company.